 To find out more, please call the Financial Helpline on 1800 007 007.

 Our counsellors regularly visit the outer suburbs and rural communities in Tasmania and the Tasmanian prisons.
 Community-based organisations can request education sessions for their members about any finance related issue.

 The Financial Counselling Service is funded by the Australian Government Department of Social Services.
 Visit dss.gov.au for more information.
 This service is also supported by the Crown through the Department of Communities Tasmania.

 Anglicare is committed to providing you with important updates and access to information and assistance during the COVID-19 crisis.
 This includes the Tasmanian Government Coronavirus Stimulus and Support packages.

 Currently the government is providing additional financial supports for people who have been affected by COVID-19.
-These include:
+This includes:

-The coronavirus supplement will be paid out to income support recipients every fortnight for 6 months, raising the maximum base rate to $1115.70 per fortnight.
+The $550 coronavirus supplement will be paid out to income support recipients every fortnight raising the maximum base rate to $1115.70 per fortnight until 24 September 2020.